GDQuest/product-packager/README.md

 - Process and package Godot projects to distribute their source code.
 - Auto checkout git repositories to master.
-- Find, organize, and move rendered content files to the output directory..
+- Find, organize, and move rendered content files to the output directory.
 - Render Blender video project with our [Blender multi-threaded video rendered](https://github.com/GDQuest/blender-sequencer-multithreaded-render).
 - Compress videos with ffmpeg.

 More is coming quickly and soon.
+As it's early in development, you need to know about shell code to use it right now.

-As it's early in development, the tool is still a single program with all functions in one place.
+Also, the tool is still a single program with all functions in one place.
 To make it flexible and convenient to use, I plan to:

 1. Have each main feature as a separate shell program, so you can use them however you want depending on your needs.
 2. Have a `product-packager` program that offers a single command and optional presets to quickly package projects.

+## How to use

+Run `product_packager --help` to get usage information.

 ## Contributing